 The goal was to separate the group of peaks surrounding the API detected at approximately 20 minutes.
 EKG Labs then modified the column technology:

 EKG Labs then optimized the mobile phase and gradient parameters:

-Conclusion: In order to achieve goals set by the client in separating the small unknown impurity peak on the shoulder of the API, as well as to better separate co-eluting impurities in the same region, an exhaustive evaluation and screening of various parameters was performed.
+Conclusion: In order to achieve goals set by the client (separating the small unknown impurity peak on the shoulder of the API), as well as to better separate co-eluting impurities in the same region, an exhaustive evaluation and screening of various parameters was performed.
 Parameters such as column technology, stationary phase pore size, mobile phase pH, and multiple mobile phase gradients were tested.
-Ultimately, the impurity peak which originally was co-eluting with the API was resolved with a resolution to greater than 3 by controlling the tailing factor of the API peak with the new column technology and by developing a mixed gradient/isocratic method.
+Ultimately, the impurity peak which originally was co-eluting with the API was resolved with a resolution to greater than 3.
+This was achieved by controlling the tailing factor of the API peak with the new column technology and by developing a mixed gradient/isocratic method.

 Additional Analytical Support for Impurities: In addition to separating co-eluting impurities, EKG Labs can help clients overcome other impurity-related challenges.
 We also provide chemical characterization, impurity identification and failure analysis for a variety of industries such as combination products, medical devices, pharmaceuticals and consumer products.
 If you are experiencing a challenge with impurities or need analytical services to support your product development, please contact us at email@example.com or at 810-354-5229.